Package jpigpio

 If a hardware clock is active on the GPIO the reported frequency will be that set by [*hardwareClock*].

-If hardware PWM is active on the GPIO the reported frequency will be that set by [*hardwarePWM*].int
+If hardware PWM is active on the GPIO the reported frequency will be that set by [*hardwarePWM*].intgetPWMRange(int gpio)Returns the range of PWM values being used on the GPIO.

 The selected pulsewidth will continue to be transmitted until changed by a subsequent call to set_servo_pulsewidth.